Lablabi (or Lablebi)

 Extra virgin olive oil

-Step 9.
 Add a desired amount of cumin, lemon juice, black pepper, salt, and extra virgin olive oil.

-Step 11.
-Immediately enjoy while it is still hot and fresh!
+Dig in while still hot and fresh!